jpstaub/gbxmlMerge/README.md

 Outputs:
-1. Geometry from gbXML based on mass families and Windows from gbXML based on Spaces.
+1. Composite gbXML made up of Geometry from gbXML based on Mass families and Openings from gbXML based on Spaces.

 Notes: